WISDEM/WISDEM/docs/wisdem/turbine_costsse/tutorial.rst

 See the full source for this example on `Github <https://github.com/WISDEM/WISDEM/blob/master/examples/nrel_csm/mass.py>`_.

-Tutorial for Turbine Component Mass and Costs Using the NREL_CSM (2015)
+Turbine Component Masses and Costs Using the NREL_CSM (2015)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is often desired to estimate the component costs and cost of energy of a hypothetical turbine, not just the component masses in the previous example.
 To do so, all that is required is import the full 2015 Cost and Scaling model with: